cloud-gov/compliance-docs/AU-Policy.md

 The purpose of this policy is to ensure that 18F establishes requirements for a comprehensive program for developing, implementing and maintaining relevant information to support the audit and accountability objectives and security posture of the organization.

 The 18F program includes a library of policies that address federal and commercial requirements.
-These policies guide and govern the actions of 18F employees and contractors in conducting any United States (U.S.) business.
+These policies guide and govern the actions of 18F employees and contractors in conducting any United States business.

-This policy is written to include the following:
+This policy includes the following:

 *	Auditable Events
 *	Content of Audit Records
+*	Execution of Privileged Functions
 *	Audit Storage Capacity
-*	Response To Audit Processing
+*	Audit Processing
-*	Audit Review, Analysis, and Reporting
+*	Audit Monitoring, Analysis, and Reporting
 *	Audit Reduction and Report Generation
-*	Time Stamps
+*	Timestamps
-*	Protection of Audit Records
+*	Protection of Audit Information
+*	Non-repudiation
-*	Audit Records Retention
+*	Audit Retention
 *	Audit Generation

 ## 2. Scope of Policy
-This policy applies to all network devices and servers used to process, store, or transmit data at 18F, and the Security infrastructure and processes used to manage and audit data.
+This policy applies to all network devices and servers used to process, store, or transmit data at 18F, and the security infrastructure and processes used to manage and audit data.
 This includes cloud infrastructure components, leveraged services and other elements used to deliver 18F products and services.

-Please see the 18F Governance Policy for further information on Management Commitment, Compliance and Enforcement, Review & Update processes, and Penalties.
+Please see the 18F Governance Policy for further information on Management Commitment, Compliance and Enforcement, Review and Update processes, and Penalties.

 ## 3. Policy
-The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, International Organization for Standards (ISO) and 18F policies and standards.
+The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS), National Institute of Standards and Technology (NIST) Special Publications, International Organization for Standards (ISO), and 18F policies and standards.

 ### Auditable Events
-* 18F defines the list of events the information system must be capable of auditing based on a risk assessment and mission/business needs
+* 18F defines the list of events the information system must be capable of auditing based on a risk assessment and mission/business needs.
 * 18F coordinates the security audit function with other organizational entities requiring audit-related information to enhance mutual support and help guide the selection of auditable events.
 * Security Engineering will be responsible for researching and working with cross-functional teams to implement a centrally managed framework with the capability of collecting information from integrated target sources and indexing data in a centralized location.
-This framework will provide reasonable control as to prevent rotation or manipulation of the collected log data 18F will provide a rationale for why the list of auditable events are deemed to be adequate to support after-the-fact investigations of security incidents
+This framework will provide reasonable control as to prevent rotation or manipulation of the collected log data.
+* 18F will provide a rationale for why the list of auditable events are deemed to be adequate, to support after-the-fact investigations of security incidents.
-* 18F information systems provide the capability to compile audit records from multiple components throughout the system into a system wide, time-correlated audit trail.
+* 18F information systems provide the capability to compile audit records from multiple components throughout the system into a system-wide, time-correlated audit trail.
 * 18F information systems provide the capability to manage the selection of events to be audited by individual components of the system.

 ### Content of Audit Records
-* 18F information systems must capture sufficient information in audit records to establish what events occurred, the sources of the events and the outcomes of the events.
+* 18F information systems must capture sufficient information in audit records to establish what events occurred, the sources of the events, and the outcomes of the events.
 * Audit record content includes, for most audit records:
- * Access Events
+ * Access events
- * Systems and Account Administration Activity
+ * Systems and account administration activity
- * Service and Process Starts and Stops
+ * Service and process starts and stops
- * Network Traffic Permitted and Denied
+ * Network traffic permitted and denied
- * Suspicious or Malicious Activities or Traffic
+ * Suspicious or malicious activities or traffic
- * Physical Access Events
+ * Physical access events
  * Account creation, modification, disabling, and termination actions

-### Execution of privileged functions
+### Execution of Privileged Functions
 * All 18F information systems provide the capability to include additional, more detailed information in the audit records for audit events identified by type, location or subject.
 * All 18F information systems provide the capability to manage the content of audit records generated by individual components throughout the system.